Change (Sugababes album): Singles

+The album's first single, "About You Now", was digitally released on 24 September 2007 in the United Kingdom, with the physical single release a week later.
+The song became Sugababes' sixth number-one single in the UK and their most successful to date.
 "About You Now" is an uptempo pop rock song that received generally favourable reviews from both music critics and fans alike.
 PopJustice reviewer Peter Robinson, who noted a similarity to Kelly Clarkson's 2004 single "Since U Been Gone" (also produced by Dr. Luke), described the song as a "pop-electro-rock masterpiece" and dubbed it "the best Sugababes single" since 2002's Round Round.
 He praised the song's unselfconsciousness and its "very pleased-to-be-exactly-what-it-is" attitude and noted that "it doesn't sound anything like what the Sugababes have done before but it is instantly recognisable as a Sugababes song".